You want smart political talk without the meltdowns?

 I'm good.

-Uh you you've you've been in every hard-hitting sport there is.
+You've been in every hard-hitting sport there is.

 This might be the hardest one in many ways.

-You know, as you go out and talk to people, I mean you hit on all the top issues I think that are gonna impact people when they go to the polls this November, and you you look at one record high gas price a gallon.
+You know, as you go out and talk to people, I mean, you hit on all the top issues I think that are going to impact people when they go to the polls this November.

 You know, I never thought we'd see a 42-year high of inflation.

-We're living through that hell, and that just means everything we buy in every store we go to is costing more.
+And that just means everything we buy in every store we go to is costing more.

 I mean, these are really scary times, Herschel.

-These are very scary times, but I'm running against Senator Warnott, has voted almost 97% with Joe Biden policies, and that's what's so bad.
+And the guy I'm running against, Senator Warnot, has voted almost 97% with Joe Biden policies.

-See, we're we all we're forgetting about the climate.
+And see, we're forgetting about the crime.

 So we're that beacon.

-You're talking about going to dictators to get energy from, you're going to these other places that don't like us to get gas and oil, when yet we're walking on some of the most fertile gas and oil right underneath our feet, but yet he would not do it for the American people, which I don't understand why.
+When yet we're walking on some of the most fertile gas and oil is right underneath our feet, but yet he would not do it for the American people, which I don't understand why.

-And what's more not what's his answer to this?
+What's his answer to this?

 Why are we energy independent under Donald Trump?

-I think the single best thing we could do to offer relief to the poor, the middle class, people on fixed incomes, people that are really hurting as a result of these policies would be to return to energy independence.
+I think the single best thing we could do to offer relief to the poor, the middle class, people on fixed incomes, people that are really hurting as a result of these policies, would be to return to energy independence.

-That would help the 40 year high of inflation.
+That would help the 40-year high of inflation.

-You know, you can see the crime has picked up in this country today, and they don't seem to care.
+You know, you can see the crime has picked up in this country today.

-They continue to let it happen, and you see what's happening with this economy, even with our baby former.
+And you see what's happening with this economy, even with our baby former.

 They did absolutely nothing.